-- 5. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332(d) because (1) this matter exceeds \$5,000,000, (2) the action is a class action, (3) there are members of the class diverse from Defendant, and (4) there are more than 100 class members. - 6.
-This Court has personal jurisdiction over Defendant.
-At all relevant times Defendant has engaged in substantial business activities in Commonwealth of Pennsylvania.
-At all relevant times Defendant transacted, solicited, and conducted business in Pennsylvania through its employees, agents, and/or sales representatives, and derived substantial revenue from such business in Pennsylvania.
-Defendant purposefully availed itself of personal jurisdiction in Pennsylvania because it contracted to provide insurance to Plaintiff and Class Members in Pennsylvania which is the subject of this case.
-Defendant's principal place of business and headquarters are located in Pennsylvania. - 7.
-Venue is proper in this district pursuant to 28 U.S.C. § 1391(c) because Defendant is a corporation that has substantial, systematic, and continuous contacts in Pennsylvania and within the Eastern District of Pennsylvania.
-Further, the insurance sold to Plaintiff which is the subject of this case was sold in the Eastern District of Pennsylvania. - 8.
-The acts and/or omissions complained of took place, in whole or in part, within the venue of this Court.
+- 5. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332(d) because (1) this matter exceeds \$5,000,000, (2) the action is a class action, (3) there are members of the class diverse from Defendants, and (4) there are more than 100 class members. - 6.
+This Court has personal jurisdiction over Defendants because their headquarters and principal places of business are located within the State of New Jersey.
+Accordingly, Defendants are subject to general personal jurisdiction of this Court. - 7.
+Venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(1) because Defendants are residents of this District, because Defendants transact business in this District, and because a substantial part of the events giving rise to this claim, including drafting of Defendants' insurance policy language, occurred in this District.